-- Version 2.1 Current version.
-This is a significant release with new articles, new functionality, and minor updates throughout. - Version 2.0 This was a major release of the SEBoK which included incorporation of multi-media and a number of changes to the functions of the SEBoK. - Version 1.9.1 This was a micro release of the SEBoK which included updates to the editorial board, and a number of updates to the wiki software. - Version 1.9 A minor update which included updates to the System Resilience article in Part 6: Related Disciplines, as well as a major restructuring of Part 7: Systems Engineering Implementation Examples.
+- Version 2.2 Current version.
+This is a significant release, including the first new Part to be added since v.
+1.0 Emerging Knowledge which is a place to highlight new topics in systems engineering that are important but may not yet have a large body of literature.
+Recent dissertations around emerging topics are also included.
+A new case study on Apollo 1 was added to Part 7, which has also been reorganized around topics.
+Additional minor updates have occurred throughout. - Version 2.1 This was a significant release with new articles, new functionality, and minor updates throughout. - Version 2.0 This was a major release of the SEBoK which included incorporation of multi-media and a number of changes to the functions of the SEBoK. - Version 1.9.1 This was a micro release of the SEBoK which included updates to the editorial board, and a number of updates to the wiki software. - Version 1.9 A minor update which included updates to the System Resilience article in Part 6: Related Disciplines, as well as a major restructuring of Part 7: Systems Engineering Implementation Examples.
 A new example has been added around the use of model based systems engineering for the thirty-meter telescope. - Version 1.8 A minor update, including an update of the Systems of Systems (SoS) knowledge area in Part 4: Applications of Systems Engineering where a number of articles were updated on the basis of developments in the area as well as on comments from the SoS and SE community.
-Part 6: Related Disciplines included updates to the Manufacturability and Producibility and Reliability, Availability, and Maintainability articles. - Version 1.7 A minor update, including a new Healthcare SE Knowledge Area (KA), expansion of the MBSE area with two new articles, Technical Leadership and Reliability, Availability, and Maintainability and a new case study on the Northwest Hydro System. - Version 1.6 A minor update, including a reorganization of Part 1 SEBoK Introduction, a new article on the Transition towards Model Based Systems Engineering and a new article giving an overview of Healthcare Systems Engineering, a restructure of the Systems Engineering and Specialty Engineering KA. - Version 1.5 A minor update, including a restructure and extension of the Software Engineering Knowledge Area, two new case studies, and a number of corrections of typographical errors and updates of outdated references throughout the SEBoK. - Version 1.4 A minor update, including changes related to ISO/IEC/IEEE 15288:2015 standard, three new case studies and updates to a number of articles. - Version 1.3 A minor update, including three new case studies, a new use case, updates to several existing articles, and updates to references. - Version 1.2 A minor update, including two new articles and revision of several existing articles. - Version 1.1 A minor update that made modest content improvements. - Version 1.0 The first version intended for broad use.
+Part 6: Related Disciplines included updates to the Manufacturability and Producibility and Reliability, Availability, and Maintainability articles.

+- Version 1.7 A minor update, including a new Healthcare SE Knowledge Area (KA), expansion of the MBSE area with two new articles, Technical Leadership and Reliability, Availability, and Maintainability and a new case study on the Northwest Hydro System. - Version 1.6 A minor update, including a reorganization of Part 1 SEBoK Introduction, a new article on the Transition towards Model Based Systems Engineering and a new article giving an overview of Healthcare Systems Engineering, a restructure of the Systems Engineering and Specialty Engineering KA. - Version 1.5 A minor update, including a restructure and extension of the Software Engineering Knowledge Area, two new case studies, and a number of corrections of typographical errors and updates of outdated references throughout the SEBoK. - Version 1.4 A minor update, including changes related to ISO/IEC/IEEE 15288:2015 standard, three new case studies and updates to a number of articles. - Version 1.3 A minor update, including three new case studies, a new use case, updates to several existing articles, and updates to references. - Version 1.2 A minor update, including two new articles and revision of several existing articles. - Version 1.1 A minor update that made modest content improvements. - Version 1.0 The first version intended for broad use.